You Said His Name 3 Times Didn’t You? ‘Beetlejuice Beetlejuice’ Is Coming!

 Everett Collection

 Did you say his name three times?
 That’s right, Beetlejuice is back, baby!
-The highly-anticipated film Beetlejuice 2 is coming this fall, just in time for the spooky season.
+The highly-anticipated sequel Beetlejuice Beetlejuice is coming this fall, just in time for the spooky season.
 Warner Bros. has officially set a theatrical premiere date for the film of September 6, 2024.
 Tim Burton is working on the sequel to his 1988 film, which catapulted him to a new level of fame.
 There have been talks about a sequel for literal decades but nothing stuck until now.
 Of course, the first film led to an animated series and a Beetlejuice musical that is currently on tour but fans likely cannot wait for a second round of hilarious horror in movie form.

 BEETLEJUICE, Geena Davis, Michael Keaton, Alec Baldwin, 1988